icodewith-ai/icodewithai-code/.vibedocs/work/v1.3.7-presentation-images/plan.md

 **Risk**: Updating existing presentations may be time-consuming **Mitigation**: Make image field optional, provide clear default image, document migration process

+### Security Vulnerabilities
+**Risk**: Malicious image paths could attempt directory traversal or system file access **Mitigation**: Implement comprehensive path validation and sanitization in all templates, restrict paths to presentations directory only, use secure fallback mechanisms

+**Risk**: Template injection through malicious frontmatter content **Mitigation**: Use Hugo's built-in `htmlEscape` filter for all user-controllable content, validate all image paths before processing

+## Security Implementation Notes

+The security measures implemented in this plan include:

+1. **Path Sanitization**: All image paths are validated to ensure they only access the `images/presentations/` directory
+2. **Directory Traversal Prevention**: Explicit checks for `..`, `~`, and `//` characters that could be used for path traversal
+3. **HTML Escaping**: All title content used in alt attributes is properly escaped
+4. **Secure Fallbacks**: When validation fails, paths automatically fall back to the secure default image
+5. **Explicit Dimensions**: Width and height attributes prevent potential layout manipulation attacks

+These measures ensure the feature is secure by default while maintaining usability and performance.

-This comprehensive plan ensures the presentation images feature integrates seamlessly with existing patterns while maintaining high performance and visual consistency across the site.
+This comprehensive plan ensures the presentation images feature integrates seamlessly with existing patterns while maintaining high performance, visual consistency, and robust security across the site.